Antispam-it is an open-source project that aims to provide an email filtering system to:

 You can use (or study) the bash script provided in the repository to automate the process of downloading and updating the antispam-it list for Spamassassin.

-You can find the script in the import-rules.sh
+You can find the script in the import-rules.sh file of the repository.

 The script will download the latest antispam-it list and update your Spamassassin configuration automatically.